 Cyclone Amphan has devastated several districts of West Bengal, with North 24 Parganas, South 24 Parganas and East Medinipur being some of the worst affected regions.
 We are working with the communities, whose homes and livelihood have been severely affected the by catastrophic calamity.

-Food Relief We are focused on both dry rations as well as cooked meals, depending on the needs of the affected people.
+We are focused on both dry rations as well as cooked meals, depending on the needs of the affected people.
+We have till nor served over 26,000 families with food relief.

 IN THE NEWS